Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 For older women, after menopause, mammography is recommended once every two years.

 This method of examining the mammary glands has many opponents among doctors and scientists.
-This is due to the fact that X-rays, even in small doses, can provoke the development of breast cancer.
-The second argument against the breast examination procedure is the low reliability of screening.
-Studies have shown that in about 20% of cases mammography is false positive, which leads to nervous disorders in patients, and the need for painful biopsies.
-Therefore, despite the fact that most doctors recommend regularly undergoing mammography to prevent the risk of developing diseases, more and more patients refuse to undergo breast examination unless absolutely necessary.
+This is due to the fact that X-ray radiation, even in small doses, can provoke the development of breast cancer.
+The second argument against the examination procedure mammary gland– low reliability of screening.
+Studies have shown that approximately 20% of mammograms are false positive, leading to nervous disorders in female patients, and the need to undergo painful biopsies.
+Therefore, despite the fact that most doctors recommend regular mammography to prevent the risk of developing diseases, more and more patients refuse to undergo breast examinations unless absolutely necessary.

-If a person has a congenital or acquired heart defect, chronic diseases, overweight, poor heredity, or routine screening revealed abnormalities in the work of the heart muscle, the doctor may recommend that the patient undergo additional research.
+If a person has a congenital or acquired heart defect, chronic diseases, excess weight, poor heredity, or routine screening reveals abnormalities in the functioning of the heart muscle, the doctor may recommend that the patient undergo additional research.

 The first and one of the most accurate methods for diagnosing heart disease is electrocardiography.
-This research has been carried out for more than fifty years, and during this time it has managed to establish itself as one of the most accurate diagnostic methods.
+This study has been carried out for more than fifty years, and during this time it has established itself as one of the most accurate diagnostic methods.

-The method is based on fixing the difference in electrical potentials in tense and relaxed muscles, in this case, the heart muscle.
+The method is based on recording the difference in electrical potentials in tense and relaxed muscles, in in this case- cardiac muscle.

-Sensitive sensors, which are installed on the left side of the chest, wrist and abdominal wall of the patient, capture the electric field that occurs during the operation of the organ, and the second part of the device records changes in the electric fields.
+Sensitive sensors that are installed on left side chest, wrists and abdominal wall of the patient, catch electric field, which occurs during the operation of the organ, and the second part of the device records changes in electric fields.

-This method can detect even the smallest deviations from the norm in the work of the heart.
+This method can detect even the most minor deviations from the norm in the functioning of the heart.

-The second, more accurate method of studying the work of the heart is ultrasound.
-For diagnostics, the patient takes a horizontal position, a gel is applied to his chest, designed to facilitate the sliding of the sensor on the skin and remove air, and a test is performed.
-On the monitor, the doctor sees the outlines of an organ in statics and dynamics, can track the presence of pathological changes, thickening or thinning of muscles, an irregular rhythm, which indicates the presence of diseases.
+The second, more accurate method of studying the functioning of the heart is ultrasound.
+To carry out the diagnosis, the patient takes a horizontal position, a gel is applied to his chest, designed to facilitate the sliding of the sensor over the skin and remove air, and the test is performed.
+On the monitor, the doctor sees the outlines of the organ in statics and dynamics, and can track the presence pathological changes, thickening or thinning of muscles, irregular rhythm, which indicates the presence of diseases.

-The second screening method is a transesophageal examination of the heart.
+The second screening method is transesophageal cardiac examination.

-This study is less pleasant for the patient, but due to the high accuracy and reliability of the result, it is recommended to carry out screening using this method.
+This study is less pleasant for the patient, but thanks to high precision and the reliability of the result, screening is recommended using this method.

-The need to insert the probe into the patient's esophagus is associated with the peculiarities of ultrasound studies.
-So, the bone for ultrasound is an insurmountable obstacle, and the muscles that create a dense frame on the chest and ribs partially absorb radiation.
-It must be remembered that ultrasound used for medical purposes has a small propagation radius, and therefore it is recommended to carry out a transesophageal examination of the heart even if the patient suffers from severe obesity.
+The need to insert a probe into the patient’s esophagus is associated with the characteristics of ultrasound examinations.
+Thus, bone is an insurmountable obstacle for ultrasound, and the muscles that create a dense frame on the chest and ribs partially absorb the radiation.
+It must be remembered that ultrasound used in medical purposes, has a small radius of spread, and therefore a transesophageal examination of the heart is recommended even if the patient suffers from severe obesity.

-During the introduction of the probe, the patient lies on his side on the couch, and the doctor applies an anesthetic to the throat and mouth, inserts the probe and examines its internal organs.
+During insertion of the probe, the patient lies on his side on the couch, and the doctor applies to the throat and oral cavity anesthetic drug, inserts a probe and examines his internal organs.

-When diagnosing the heart through the esophagus, the organ becomes visible in more detail, for example, you can clearly distinguish the aorta, large vessels, myocardial tissues and the heart muscles themselves.
-In the same way, patients are examined before cardiac surgery or, if necessary, repair of an implanted pacemaker.
+When diagnosing the heart through the esophagus, the organ becomes visible in more detail, for example, the aorta, large vessels, myocardial tissue and the heart muscles themselves can be clearly distinguished.
+In the same way, patients are examined before heart surgery or if repair of an implanted pacemaker is necessary.

-An ultrasound examination using the method through the esophagus is recommended for diagnosing diseases of all organs located in the chest cavity, behind the ribs.
+Carrying out ultrasound examination method through the esophagus is recommended for diagnosing diseases of all organs located in chest cavity, behind the ribs.

-The organs of the abdominal cavity during screening can be examined much easier - ultrasound easily penetrates through the tissues of the anterior abdominal wall into the abdominal cavity.
+During screening, the abdominal organs can be examined much easier - ultrasound easily penetrates the tissues of the anterior abdominal wall into the abdominal cavity.

-Timely passage of screenings due to age and state of health will allow each person to maintain good health.
-It is especially important to detect and diagnose health problems while carrying a baby, since screening during pregnancy can help not only the mother, but also the fetus.
-Regular examinations in old age, after previous illnesses or operations are equally important.
-A simple screening procedure, which can be done in a district clinic, can be of great benefit to a person and preserve health.
+Timely completion of screenings required by age and health status will allow each person to maintain wellness.
+Detection and diagnosis of health problems during pregnancy is especially important, since screening during pregnancy can help not only the mother, but also the fetus.
+No less important regular examinations in old age, after past diseases or operations.
+A simple screening procedure, which can be done at a local clinic, can bring great benefit person and maintain health.

 A person rarely becomes sick overnight.
-It does not happen that yesterday he was superhealthy, and today he is full of ailments.
-Something the same happens between these states.
-The problem is that while there are no specific complaints, patients rarely go to the doctor.
-And here the intervention of an experienced doctor is a very important aspect in the prevention of a wide variety of diseases.
+It doesn’t happen that yesterday he was super healthy, and today he’s full of illnesses.
+Something happens between these states.
+The problem is that as long as there are no specific complaints, patients rarely consult a doctor.
+And here the intervention of an experienced doctor is a very important aspect in the prevention of the most various diseases.

 To identify inconsistencies and deviations from the generally accepted norm in the state of health, it is necessary to revive preventive examinations and medical examination, but at a more modern level.

-1) in modern medicine, the role of screening diagnostics and preventive measures has increased, helping a person return to a healthy lifestyle in time, recognize the disease in time and eliminate the risk of early complications;
+1) in modern medicine The role of screening diagnostics and preventive measures has increased to help a person return to health in time. healthy image life, recognize the disease in time and eliminate the risk of early complications;

-2) in the Western rational world, the CHECK UP system is actively developing - annual examinations by a doctor, with simultaneous diagnostic and laboratory studies in order to identify deviations and negative trends.
+2) in the Western rational world, the CHECK UP system is actively developing - annual examinations by a doctor, with simultaneous diagnostic and laboratory research in order to identify deviations and negative trends.

-The modern form of prevention is screening - a mass examination of people.
-The word itself is translated as "protection", "shielding", "protection from the adverse."
+A modern form of prevention is screening (from English screening) - a mass examination of people.
+The word itself is translated as “protection”, “shielding”, “protection from the unfavorable”.

 The vast majority of our patients are not familiar with this concept, and some have not even heard of it.
-But for many, a screening examination of the body could help to avoid serious health problems!
-And every doctor should remember that a comprehensive medical examination of the body can help "catch" the transition from health to ill health or the beginning of the development of the disease, and then take active and effective measures to treat it and restore the patient's "shattered" health.
+But for many, a screening examination of the body could help avoid serious problems with health!
+And every doctor must remember that a comprehensive medical examination of the body can help to “catch” the transition from health to ill health or the beginning of the development of a disease, after which take active and effective measures for its treatment and restoration of the patient’s “shaky” health.

-The official decoding of the concept of "screening" is a set of measures in the system health care carried out with the aim of early detection and prevention of the development of various diseases in the population.
+The official definition of the concept of “screening” is a set of activities in the system health carried out for the purpose of early detection and prevention of the development of various diseases in the population.

 There are two types of screenings: